 Bacterial transposases are robust tools for DNA tagging, insertion, and deletion, but they are promiscuous in their target selection and require sequence-specific interactions with donor DNA that limit their use in some systems.
 The architecture of the CRISPR integration complex described here suggests that subtle adjustment of the distance between Cas1 active sites could reprogram the system to recognize different target sites.
 Changes in its architecture could thereby be exploited for genome tagging applications and may also explain the natural divergence of CRISPR arrays in bacteria.

 Research conducted by: A.V.
 Wright, G.J.
 Knott, and K.W.
 Doxzen (UC Berkeley); J.-J. Liu (UC Berkeley and Berkeley Lab); and E. Nogales and J.A.
 Doudna (UC Berkeley, Berkeley Lab, and Howard Hughes Medical Institute).

 Research funding: National Science Foundation, National Institutes of Health, and Howard Hughes Medical Institute.
-Operation of the ALS is supported by the U.S. Department of Science, Office of Science, Basic Energy Sciences Program.
+Operation of the ALS is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences Program.